Name: Jessica Becker

 I never should have left the house.
 I debated this even as I sat shivering on one of the stone-cold benches planted along the perimeter of the fair.
 I ticked off the reasons in my head.
 Summer project for school.
 Babysitting my cousin Hazel.
 The bodies of dead girls that kept showing up on new moon nights.

 Needless to say, this last fact changed the very atmosphere of the fair itself.
 There were less people here than normal, or at least less females.
 The truth though: no one knew why teenaged girls tended to die on this night.
 They weren’t murdered or anything.
 That would have been easier to understand.
+And according to the know-it-all neighbor next door, they didn’t die painfully either.
 The girls just dropped dead.
-Not violently.
-Not painfully.
+Not violently at all.
 Just gone.
 It could happen at home or while waiting for coffee at The Shack.
 But whenever you heard a story about eleven girls dying in your town, you tended to think about it.
 And I did.
 A lot.

 In the end, Hazel convinced me to take her to the fair.
 No amount of card playing or cookie bribes could deter her.
 She argued that her mom would be closer in case something did happen and that rides and fried ice cream were the perfect distraction.
 I guess I agreed with her.
 A little.

 It was the last weekend of July and too cold to be considered summer.
-The fair emerged within the large parking lot in front of Ojai Valley high school.
+Peddler’s Fair weekend was a local tradition that wouldn’t be deterred by an untimely “coincidence.”
+It was erected within the large parking lot in front of Ojai Valley high school.
 Trees separated us from the main road, but I still had a clear view of the bell tower on the other side.
 Rows of white tents lined one side of the rectangle with food trucks parked opposite.
 Roller coasters creaked and whirred around bends and loops.
 I loved the fair.
 I loved the food on sticks and games no one ever really won, and the way people raced from one ride to the next.
 I loved the smell of barbecue and spun sugar intermingled with the sticky sweetness of everything fried.
 I even loved the awful music pouring from the house of mirrors.

-My best friend, Jai Bennet, glanced in my direction with a smirk.
+My best friend, Jai Bennet, glanced in my direction with a lopsided grin.
 He wasn’t fazed by the new moon stories.
 Jai, who chased creepy stories to thrill some weird fascination.
 He liked to be scared.